 Choose your Master’s degree and define your academic path

-The graduate program in Religious Studies offers the following Master’s degrees:
+The graduate program offers the following Master’s degrees:

 Enhance and customize your academic path: elective courses

 Complementary university-wide courses

 Graduate program students at both the Master’s and PhD level have access to university-wide trainings in core competencies, both introductory and advanced, designed to supplement their academic study.

 Those complementary university-wide courses, available in all of PSL’s component schools, are eligible for ECTS credit.

 Trained in and through research, PSL alumni find numerous employment opportunities in the public, private and entrepreneurial sectors as well as in the academic world.

 Doctoral research is conducted in a PSL laboratory.
 Training is conducted in a doctoral school.

 Graduate program doctoral schools